 • Pilates and yoga instructors, they often see clients with chronic pain or movement issues

-How to approach it:
+How to approach building a physiotherapy referral network

 This isn’t about cold calling, it’s about being a practitioner that other professionals trust and want to recommend.
 Start with a short introduction letter or email explaining your specialisms and referral process.
 Then, after treating a referred patient (with consent), follow up with a brief summary letter to show you value the relationship.